AVJdataminer/Notes/All_notes.md

 Example projects:

- - Mobility Explorer - real time traffic in city using object detetion and
+ - Mobility Explorer - real time traffic in city using object detetion and ui integration (demo on dev post website)

+ -

 #### 20 May 2020